How Widespread is a SPARTAN’s Versatility?

 Animal Shelter Tracking

 If you’re a lover of animals, this is the perfect feel-good story for you.
-An animal shelter is now using GUARDIAN RFID technology to track the activities of their residents.
+An animal shelter is now using GUARDIAN RFID technology to track the activities of its residents.
 Yes, their animals.
 Luckily, this county has a tight-knit community and is abundant with volunteers who are passionate about the care of the shelter animals.
 They use SPARTAN devices to track what animals are registered in the shelter, when they are fed, when they are moved to a new location, what animals they’ve been in contact with, any medications they are receiving, if a potential adopter is interested in them, etc. GUARDIAN RFID SPARTAN devices are very versatile and customizable as they changed their modules from stating “inmates” to “residents”, which can be used on animals instead of humans!
-The only difference between using this device on animals rather than residents, is that you can’t require a signature from an animal.
+The only difference between using this device on animals rather than residents is that you can’t require a signature from an animal.

 Working with your GUARDIAN RFID project manager or training team is the best way to learn more about these efficiencies as both teams have a deep knowledge base and rely on each other to creatively problem-solve issues, such as those discussed above.
 We hope these three examples give you a glance of all the ways the SPARTAN can be versatile and fit the needs of any facility.